• Skip to primary navigation

 It can also be used as a binding agent in recipes such as pancakes, waffles, and cakes.

-Furthermore, aquafaba can be whipped into stable peaks, making it an ideal ingredient for mousses, icing, and frosting.
+Also, aquafaba can be whipped into stable peaks, making it an ideal ingredient for mousses, icing, and frosting.

-Though its flavor is relatively neutral, aquafaba takes on the taste of whatever it is cooked with, making it a versatile and convenient ingredient for any vegan kitchen.
+Its flavor is relatively neutral, aquafaba takes on the taste of whatever it is cooked with, making it a versatile and convenient ingredient for any vegan kitchen.

 2 - Flax Seeds